ymayers/first_project/README.md

 With one click, you’ll have an activity suggestion and tips/resources on how to go about completing that specific activity.

-I plan on having a CSS robot(possibly animated) and each activity having it’s own fun themed div background.
+I plan on having a CSS robot and each activity having it’s own fun themed div background.

 There are 9 categories/types ["education", "recreational", "social", "diy", "charity", "cooking", "relaxation", "music", "busywork"] and price points range from free(0.0) 1.0; so, I am currently gauging how this should be conveyed to the user.
 I’m thinking that I should use “Free”, “Fair” and “Moderate” price points, since floats aren't user friendly.